0xF5T9/Win32-GUI-Sample/README.md

 # Win32 GUI Sample

-This is a sample project showcasing a Win32 GUI application.
-The user interfaces are created with custom drawings using Direct2D.
+This is a throw-away Win32 sample project.
+It uses Direct2D to custom draw controls, read and save configuration files, logging, and random Win32 scraps.

 # How to Build
 Compatible Compilers: Mingw64  | MSVC using MSBuild